 Our digital products are pdf documents available for immediate download.
 This gives you quick access to our time and money saving resources.
 Just click on the Buy Now buttons and the product you are interested in will be placed in your shopping cart.
 Your checkout is secure and the link for the product download will be emailed to you in just a few minutes.
 It's that easy. (pdf documents require Adobe Reader which is available for free here if you don't already have it).

-For a limited time, save over 40% by purchasing all of our digital products at the same time.
-You save $76 when you purchase The Complete Armchair Builder Package (the kitchen sink if you will).
+You can save over 45% by purchasing all of our digital products at the same time.
+You save $85.88 when you purchase The Complete Armchair Builder Package (the kitchen sink if you will).
 This complete package includes all of our individual digital products listed below for one low price.

 All of the Armchair Builder products in the package were created to work together.
 Michael created them to save time and money on his projects.
 They were perfected from his experience of building, remodeling, and repairing thousands of homes.
 Trust us, you will save more on your project than the cost of the products themselves.

 If you are thinking of building something in the near future, get The Complete Armchair Builder Product Package today.

 Want to see some feedback from customers?
 Check out our Armchair Builder reviews.

 This guide takes you through the process of how a new construction home comes together.
 This e-book guides you through the steps the pros use to build a quality home at a great price.

 From creating a budget and selecting the right lot, to completing each major phase of construction, Michael breaks down a complicated process into easy to understand steps with tips and suggestions gathered over his many years of building experience.

 Building a Home: A Step by Step Guide is ideal for the person ready to build a new home and who wants to take on the role of the general contractor themselves.
 It is also a helpful resource for anyone wanting to become more familiar with the building process, including those who hire the pros to build their homes, but want to be more informed consumers along the way.

 Check out the video describing this E-book here.